What Is MRO: The Importance of Managing Maintenance, Repairs & Operations Inventory

 Implementing a sufficient inventory control system means the right MRO items are in stock and available at the right time.
 This eliminates any delays to repairs that may prolong costly unplanned downtime and allows for maintenance tasks to be performed efficiently.

-One major problem that can plague an organisation’s neglect of a digitised inventory management tool is having a stockroom that is either understocked or overstocked.
-Being understocked by not having the right MRO supplies at the right time will prolong delays to maintenance and increase downtime.
-Whereas being overstocked and having too much inventory results in wasteful spending.
+Being understocked (not having the right MRO supplies at the right time) will prolong delays to equipment maintenance and increase unplanned downtime.
+Being overstocked and having too much inventory results in wasteful spending.
+18% of businesses admit to wasting money on parts they already own.

 Why MRO Inventory Management Is Essential